TERM DATES FOR 2021

 Term 3: 11 July to 16 September

 Term 4: 3 October to 20 December

-Assembly is held most Fridays at 3.00pm, except when the year 6 students are on a sports gala day, either outside (weather permitting) or in the school hall.
+Assembly is held most Fridays at 3.00pm and is a celebration of learning.
+It is held either outside (weather permitting) or in the school hall.
 Parents are welcome to attend.
-Assembly is held at 2.00pm on the last day of terms 1, 2 and 3 and at 1.00pm for a 1.30 finish on the last day of school for the year.
+Assembly is not held when the year 6 students are on a sports gala day.
+On the last day of terms 1, 2 and 3 assembly is held at 2.00pm.
+Term 4 assembly is held at 1.00pm for a 1.30 finish on the last day of the school year.

 During recesses too wet/hot for play outdoors, teachers are rostered to supervise indoors.
 Should it start to rain while already at play, the school bell is sounded and an announcement made to call students back indoors and appropriate activities are organised within classrooms.

 The school encourages children to come to school on foot, by bike, scooter or by tram.
-A bike enclosure is provided to store bikes and scooters during the day.
+Racks are provided to store bikes and scooters during the day.
 Bike and scooter riding is not permitted in the school yard.
 Please ask your child to dismount and wheel their bike or scooter to the bike enclosure.
 Please remember that helmets must be worn when riding a bike or scooter.
 Importantly, do not leave bikes and scooters at the school overnight as they are not safe from theft from the general public.